zquangu112z/beep-notify/README.md

 }
 ```

-Use can pass the id from 1 to 8 to the Beep() function
+You can pass the id from 1 to 8 to the Beep() function